 Contrary to the eye, which rests as soon as the eyelid closes, the ear functions day and night and begins to age from birth.
 The hearing is exerted by the ear and the central nervous system : we are born with a contingent of 15 000 hair cells which ensure the transformation of the sound vibration into nervous message, which the brain interprets.
 These cells are sensitive to sound and pressure aggressions.
 When they are destroyed, they do not grow back : the decrease in hearing acuity is then irrevocable.
 To prevent presbycusis, it is therefore necessary to understand the different types of aggressions and to protect oneself from them.

 • Noise aggression

-Among young people, the use of the MP3 format is strongly correlated with the resurgence of early hearing loss, sound-trauma.
-This format, designed to lighten the weight of files, uses drastic modifications of the sound signal, the main one consisting in carrying out a dynamic compression, i.e. raising the sounds of weak level and lowering those of strong level.
+We live in a world where noise pollution is widespread, whether it is caused by us (headphones, DIY at home, disco) or not (road works, road traffic, airport) : 7 million French people live in areas of excessive noise and 2 million are exposed to noise risks in their professional environment.
+Noise is an integral part of our daily life and our ears are therefore, at all times, subjected to a severe test.
+Among young people, the use of the MP3 format is strongly correlated with the resurgence of early deafness, traumatosound.
+This format, designed to lighten the weight of files, uses drastic modifications of the sound signal, the main one consisting in carrying out a dynamic compression, that is to say in raising the sounds of weak level and lowering those of strong level.
 The sound thus levelled has no more contrast, with a double consequence :